 Waze lets drivers alert each other to accidents, police issues, detours, road closures, or anything else that will slow down traffic.
 To report an incident, tap the orange speech bubble icon at the bottom right of the screen and then tap the alert type: Traffic, police, crash, hazard, a map issue or road closure, and tap Send.
 As you do this, other drivers can confirm and update your report and you’ll receive points and unlock achievements within the app’s scoreboard.
 New users are called Baby Wazers, but can ascend in rank as they use the app to drive numerous miles, file reports, or connect with friends.
 You can add favorite stores to your maps or choose a mood like Cat, LOL, Zombie, and many more after 100 miles.
 Do not file reports as you drive because that would be hazardous and distracting — either have a passenger do it or pull over.
 You cannot file a report if your Invisible toggle is on.

-If you listen to tunes, podcasts, or a playlist while you drive, you can access them from within Waze.
+If you listen to tunes, podcasts, or a playlist while driving, you can access them from within Waze.
 You can start, pause, and skip through your selections without switching apps.
 Tap the Spotify icon on the home screen, for example, and Waze will launch the app on your phone.
-Operating Spotify within Waze only lets you change playlists and skip or stop a song or podcast.
+You are limited to specific actions while using Spotify through Waze, such as switching playlists, stopping or pausing a song or podcast, and jumping from one song to the next.
 For full controls, like searching for songs, you’ll still have to launch Spotify.
 You can also use Waze to calculate and share your travel time.
 Allowing Waze to access your contacts also lets you send your ETA to friends, family, or colleagues.